-A couple where the man has HIV antibodies is able to carry out artificial insemination if he wishes to have a child.
+A couple where the man has HIV antibodies is able to undergo artificial insemination if he wishes to have a child.
 This decreases the woman’s chances of contracting the infection.

 This technique consists of separating the motile spermatozoa from the rest as the possible HIV virus is contained in the seminal liquid.